-Judges, law clerks and other court personnel holding temporary positions are exempt from compliance with the standards unless ordered to participate in educational programs by their respective chief judges or presiding judges.
+Judges, law clerks, and other court personnel holding temporary positions are exempt from compliance with the standards unless ordered to participate in educational programs by their respective chief judges or presiding judges.
 Exemptions for medical or other physical conditions preventing active participation in educational programs may be obtained from chief or presiding judges.
-Exemptions needed to facilitate the implementation of the standards and the administration of educational programs may be provided in the administrative guidelines prepared by the Administrative Office.